HenokSolomon/ondeck/README.md

 - docker
 - git , github

-## Basic DB Entities
-The app is built up on two basic Entitues

-- VipRecord
--

-- InvitationStatus

 ## How to run this app on your local environment

-- clone the docker image from Docker hub
+- Pull the latest docker image from Dockerhub  [https://hub.docker.com/r/hsolomondocker/ondeck_vip/tags](url) Or simply run the command below to pull the latest image tags `docker pull hsolomondocker/ondeck_vip`
-  ` docker pull hsolomondocker/ondeck_vip `

-- Run below command to confirm the image
+    Run this command to confirm the image
--
     ` docker image ls `
     you should see vip docker image listed `hsolomondocker/ondeck_vip:latest `

-- Run below command to launch the conainter with ondeck vip app
+- Run this command to launch the conainter with ondeck vip app

    ` docker run -it -p9090:8080 hsolomondocker/ondeck_vip:latest `

     **Make sure that port 9090 is open in your machine and also not blocked by any firewall setup you may have**

 - You can Run `docker ps ` to verify that the container is running on your local docker engine
-- Open your browser and go to `(http://localhost:9090/api-docs.html)` you should see swagger api doc page
+- Open your browser and go to [http://localhost:9090/api-docs.html](url) you should see swagger api doc page

 ## How to test the functionalities